chen-xintian/42-journey/libft/README.md

 ## Learning Outcomes

-Through this project, one should develop a stronger understanding of:
+Through this project, a stronger understanding can be developed in the following areas:

 * C syntax and compilation
 * Pointers and pointer arithmetic